MuhammedImdaad/effective-CPP/README.md

     * Item 26: Avoid overloading on universal references
     * Item 27: Familiarize yourself with alternatives to overloading on universal references
     * Item 28: Understand reference collapsing
+    * Item 29: Assume that move operations are not present, not cheap, and not used